-When you are in Rutledge, you'll notice that it is more blue-collar than most other communities in America.
-69.57% of Rutledge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rutledge is a blue-collar town, with 69.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rutledge is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Rutledge who work in sales jobs (17.39%), computer science and math (8.70%), and management occupations (4.35%).

 Also of interest is that Rutledge has more people living here who work in computers and math than 95% of the places in the US.